RichardLitt/rill/README.md

 ##Concept

 ###Time stream
-Time itself can be thought of as a stream.
+Time itself can be thought of as infinite, discrete points.
 A span of time can be thought of as two discrete data points in this stream.
 We can give labels to this span of time.
-This can be thought of like so:

 ```js
 {